 When visiting Walt Disney World, just staying on Disney property may not be enough.
-Some families want to be within walking distance of their favorite park.
-For those who want to be a stone’s throw from the Magic Kingdom, there’s no better place to stay than Disney’s Contemporary Resort.
+Some families want to be within walking distance or a quick monorail hop of their favorite park.
+For those who want to be walking distance from the Magic Kingdom, there’s no better place to stay than Disney’s Contemporary Resort.

 Disney’s Contemporary Resort, one of original Walt Disney World hotels, is often thought of as “the hotel that the monorail goes through”.
 Despite the close proximity of the monorail, the resort isn’t overly loud, and is actually very comfortable.
 As someone who needs a good night sleep every night to function well, I was initially concerned about that, but was pleasantly surprised.
 Depending on your room location, you will hear the Magic Kingdom fireworks and the Water Pageant, but otherwise the rooms are pretty quiet.

 Booking a room at the Contemporary can be a little confusing, because there are several room options.
 The hotel actually has two sections – the tower is the iconic A-frame building that includes all of the restaurants and shops, and the garden wing is a smaller section behind the tower.
 You’ll find that rooms in the garden wing are cheaper, but if you have your heart set on staying in the main building, make sure that’s what you book.
 The most expensive rooms offer a Magic Kingdom view and are in the tower – worth it only if you plan on spending lots of time in the room.

 Rooms, as you’d expect, are ultra-modern with sort of a “Jetsons” feel.
 Many rooms also offer a sleeper sofa, accommodating five in the room.
 There are lots of outlets, and free wireless internet access is now included.
 The service seems to be improving as well: my travel companions and I needed to get a lot of work done while we were attending a convention and the signal worked well in multiple locations.